The Department of Adult Mental Health and Wellness focuses on the mental health and physical well-being of young adults to seniors.

 Policy in Integrated Care This course emphasizes how clinical social workers in mental health, health, behavioral health and integrated care settings can provide leadership in policy advocacy and participate in the policy-making process in organizational, community and legislative settings.

-Wellness, Recovery and Integrated Care This course exposes students to current knowledge in mental health and health, wellness and recovery, holistic health, primary prevention interventions, co-occurring behavioral and physical conditions, as well as evidence-based integrated care interventions to improve the well-being of vulnerable populations in a new era of health care reform.
+Assessing Wellness to Improve Recovery in Integrated Care This course exposes students to current knowledge in mental health and health, wellness and recovery, holistic health, primary prevention interventions, co-occurring behavioral and physical conditions, as well as evidence-based integrated care interventions to improve the well-being of vulnerable populations in a new era of health care reform.

 Explanatory Theories of Health and Mental Health This course integrates explanatory theories of health and mental health, building on content from the first semester human behavior course.
 This integration recognizes that emotional and physical well-being are inextricably connected and transect societal risk factors such as racism, prejudice, poverty, sexism and stress.